 Algae Abatement & Lake Clarity

 Starting in the summer of 1990, lake clarity improved significantly.
 This improved clarity has continued until the present.
-This graph shows the Secchi Depth (the depth into the water at which a black and white checked plate is visible) in the Upper Arm from 1969 through 2008.
+Learn more by viewing a Graph of the Secchi Depth (the depth into the water at which a black and white checked plate is visible) in the Upper Arm from 1969 through 2008 (PDF).

 The improved water clarity and reduced blue-green algal blooms continued into the new millennium.
-DWR data collected since the Clean Lakes Report was evaluated by Lake County staff in 2002.
+Department of Water Resources (DWR) data collected since the Clean Lakes Report was evaluated by Lake County staff in 2002.
 The improved clarity continued, in spite of the wet years of 1995, 1997 and 1998, indicating the improved clarity was probably not drought related.
-Suprisingly, phosphorus and total nitrogen concentrations in the lake did not change substantially when the lake clarity increased.
+Surprisingly, phosphorus and total nitrogen concentrations in the lake did not change substantially when the lake clarity increased.
 Cursory review of the data did not provide evidence of chemical changes that led to the improved clarity and reduced blue-green algal blooms in Clear Lake.

-In late 2002, the State started the process of developing the Nutrient TMDL for Clear Lake.
+In late 2002, the State started the process of developing the Nutrient Total Maximum Daily Load (TMDL) for Clear Lake.
 County staff requested an update of the Clean Lakes Report, as some of the primary assumptions (phosphorus reduction leads to improved clarity and improved clarity resulted from drought) appeared to be partially incorrect.
 The Clean Lakes Report was not updated and the Nutrient TMDL for Clear Lake was adopted by the Central Valley Regional Water Quality Control Board in 2006.

-During the winters of 2007 and 2008, the County of Lake conducted watershed monitoring for nutrients and mercury to determine watershed loading as required by the respective TMDL’s.
-The body of the Final Report is available here, with the appendices.
+During the winters of 2007 and 2008, the County of Lake conducted watershed monitoring for nutrients and mercury to determine watershed loading as required by the respective TMDLs.
+The body of the Final Clear Lake TMDL Program Report (PDF) is available here, with the Clear Lake TMDL Program Report Appendices (PDF).

-As required by the Nutrient TMDL, in 2007-2008 the County and other Stakeholders have prepared the Monitoring and Implementation Plan, Clear Lake Mercury and Nutrient TMDLs, which identifies past, present and proposed actions taken to reduce the nutrient loading in Clear Lake.
+As required by the Nutrient TMDL, in 2007 to 2008 the County and other stakeholders have prepared the Monitoring and Implementation Plan, Clear Lake Mercury and Nutrient TMDLs (PDF), which identifies past, present and proposed actions taken to reduce the nutrient loading in Clear Lake.

 In 2010 and 2011, Lake County participated in research by University of California - Santa Cruz researcher Dr. Cecile Mioni.
-No State funding was available in 2010, and a limited report was developed.
+No state funding was available in 2010, and a limited report was developed.
 In 2011, The State Water Resources Control Board Surface Water Ambient Monitoring Program (SWAMP) funded the research in the Sacramento-San Joaquin Delta and Clear Lake.
-The reports are available here: